sanjaysupanch/Online-Company-Management-Website/README.md

 docs/fles, store the diferent versions of the project, organize reference materials etc.
-17. Automatically pay the employees based on the amount of work they do.18.
+17. Automatically pay the employees based on the amount of work they do.
-19.
-Create a separate tool for handling the clients of the company.
+18. Create a separate tool for handling the clients of the company.
-Manage the contacts of clients.
+19. Manage the contacts of clients.